vseryakov/backendjs/README.md

 * nanomsg interface for messaging between processes and servers.
 * REPL(command line) interface for debugging and looking into server internals.
 * Geohash based location searches supported by all databases drivers.
-* Can be used with any MVC or other types of frameworks that work on top of Express server.
+* Can be used with any MVC or other types of frameworks that work on top or with the Express server.
 * Hosted on [github](https://github.com/vseryakov/backendjs), http://backendjs.io or http://vseryakov.github.io/backendjs, BSD licensed.

 Check out the [Documentation](http://backendjs.io) for more details.